alexfernandez/alexfernandez.github.io/2023/climate-change-screens.md

 Also, this is how engineering moves ahead: by tackling big challenges.
-After all, who would have thought 20 years ago that by 2023 we would have a huge 6 meter wide space telescope orbiting the L2 Lagrange point that can view infrared light from the earliest galaxies?a
+After all, who would have thought 20 years ago that by 2023 we would have a 6 meter wide space telescope orbiting the L2 Lagrange point that can view infrared light from the earliest galaxies?

 ## 🧮 How Did We Do?